gtxaspec/wz_flash-helper/docs/README_FAQs.md

 ### How does switching firmware work?

-On NOR flash and raw NAND flash, there is no partition table; the partition layout is actually seen by the kernel by setting `CONFIG_CMDLINE= ... mtdparts=...` which will be passed to `jz_sfc` driver.
+On NOR flash and raw NAND flash, there is no partition table; the partition layout is actually seen by the kernel by setting `CONFIG_CMDLINE= ... mtdparts=...` which will be passed to the `jz_sfc` driver.
 That option defines each partition size to let partition data be read and written to the correct addresses.

 The partitions can also be defined by setting their sizes and offsets from the start address (0x0).
-What we do is define partition offsets and the size of both the current and next firmware so we can both read and write those partitions correctly.
+What we do is define partition offsets and the size of both the current and next firmware so we can read, write or mount those partitions correctly.

-When the switch firmware operation is going on, it reads the partition images that you provide and writes them to the partitions of the next firmware.
-It is just that simple.
+The Switch firmware operation reads the partition images that you provide and writes them to the correct addresses of each partition on the next firmware.

 ### What is a profile?